Kastriot Peqini

-Kastriot Sabri Peqini (born 19 February 1974) is a retired Albanian professional football who played for KF Elbasani in Albania and Birkirkara FC in Malta.
+Kastriot Sabri Peqini (born 19 February 1974) is a retired Albanian professional footballer who played for KF Elbasani in Albania and Birkirkara FC in Malta.

 He became the second youngest player to play for the Albania national team when he made his debut on 29 January 1992 at the age of 17 years and 343 days old, just 12 days older than the youngest ever player Blendi Nallbani.

 International career

 He made his debut for Albania in a January 1992 friendly match against Greece and earned a total of 11 caps, scoring no goals.
 His final international was a June 1993 FIFA World Cup qualification match against Denmark.